seneubert/maven-review/README.md

 Due to the intense involvement such an interpretation of the role of working group reviewer is in conflict with the requirement to have the analysis checked by a independent minds.
 However, this check is already covered by the collaboration reviewers.

 ### Analysis backlog
 A backlog is nothing else than a ToDo list with prioritised items.
 The backlog should be easily accessible to the analysis team and the working group.
+It is maintained by the maven reviewer.
 There are a few rules that have been proven to be useful when working with such a backlog:

 * Items on the backlog should be described as clearly and as specifically as possible.
 Larger items may be needed to be broken down into several chunks.
 * Only the analysts themselves choose what they want to pick from the backlog to work on next.